jjla26/movie-API/README.md

 ##### Using a Local MongoDB Server
 ###### If you don't have MongoDB installed, please click on this [link](https://www.mongodb.com/try/download/community) and follow the instructions for your Operating System.

 ###### After MongoDB is installed, follow the instructions on the documentation to start the server.
 Then run the mongo shell from a separate terminal and execute the show dbs command.
-If all goes well you should see a list of available databases, similar to the sample below.
+If all goes well you should see a list of available databases.

 ###### To either create a new database or switch to a different database, type: use [database name] in your terminal.
 In this case the name of the database is myFlixDB.
+You need to create the users and the movies collection and populate your DB

 #### Essential Features of this APP